 Typical American Food in New York

 ‘Where can I eat typical American food in New York?’
 It’s a frequently asked question.
 First things first, what is ‘typical American food’?
 Of course, I’ll start with my good old favourites: burgers and pizza.
-Another very American thing to do is eating ‘Southern soul food’, such as barbecue dishes and pulled pork.
-Besides that, there is a new American cuisine, since the food culture is rapidly evolving in the United States as well!
-In this top five, I tried to make a selection of various restaurants, all representing the American food culture in their own special way.
+Another very ‘American’ thing to do is eat ‘Southern soul food’, such as barbecue dishes and pulled pork.
+Besides that, there is a new American cuisine, due to the country’s rapidly evolving food culture.
+In this top five, I tried to make a selection of restaurants, that represent the American food culture in their own special way.

 Going for dinner at Virgil’s Southern-style barbecue restaurant?
 Order ‘train wreck fries’ as a starter for all.
 This doesn’t sound too appetising, but it is.
 It’s actually a pile of fries, bacon, cheese and other good stuff.
 I then recommend choosing the pulled pork, which is truly delicious.
 Other typical specialities on the menu include mac and cheese and hushpuppies for example.
 They even make their own sauces.
 You’ll always have about four of them on your table.
 The interior is spacious and tidy.
 It’s a great place to visit with (small) children.